 Remember – Although having a 50%, or even 90% discount on your product might mean you lose money on each sale, you will be improving your rankings where you will eventually be making real sales on a consistent and automatic basis.

 Do the maths!

 Do the millionaire maths before starting your Amazon business.
 Calculate how much you will need to live the lifestyle you want.

 Step 5 – Sales Rank & Reviews

 Sales rank or best sellers rank is a metric Amazon uses to calculate how well a product is selling.
 Below is the official definition of the best sellers rank from the Amazon site itself.

-So – How do we get Reviews?
+How do we get Reviews?

-That should cover it.
-These services can be spammy, such as what used to happen with Fiverr (until Amazon sued them) or they can actually be semi-natural.
-Personally I haven’t yet found a service I 100% trust on this front so I am unwilling to recommend any in this post, but if you search around then you can find these.
+That should cover it!
+These services can be spammy, such as what used to happen with Fiverr, until Amazon sued them, or they can actually be semi-natural.
+We have not yet found a service we 100% trust on this front, so we are unwilling to recommend any in this post.
+However, if you search around, you can find some yourself.
 Although remember that you will have to give a huge discount code (95-100%) and pay for a review through these services too, which means you will be losing a lot of money/product per review.